aim-rsf/browseMetadata/README.md

 The PLOT png file saves a simple plot displaying the count of domain codes for that table.

-### Next steps
+### Changing the json file input (recommended)

-First thing to do next is to try `mapMetdata.R` and `browseMetadata.R` without the demo mode, using a different json file input:
+You can run `mapMetdata.R` and `browseMetadata.R` without the demo mode, using a different json file input:

 ```r
 new_json_file <- "path/your_new_json.json"